 Get your eyes tested regularly

 Regular eye tests are the first step to protecting your eye health.
-You should get an eye test once every two years or as and when you notice changes to your eye health.
+You should get an eye test once every two years or sooner if you suspect changes or are advised by your optician or GP.
 If you opt to wear contact lenses, it is important to know that your optician must give you your prescription at the end of a fitting.
 You are free to purchase lenses anywhere you like, and it is always cheaper to purchase them online.
 Feel Good Contacts offers the best prices online and a 10% discount off your first order.
 You can also order your lenses directly from our mobile app.
 Purchase on the go and in a few clicks.

 Smoking is well known to have many negative effects on our overall health, from lung cancer to clogged arteries, to bronchitis and heart disease.
 What effect does smoking have on our eye health?
-Studies have shown that heavy smokers (15 or more cigarettes a day) have almost almost double their chances of getting cataracts.
-The condition causes a cloudy growth on the eye that effects visual clarity.
+Studies have shown that heavy smokers (15 or more cigarettes a day) have almost double their chances of getting cataracts.

 There is also a strong link between smoking and high blood pressure - likely to the build-up of fat in the arteries – and diabetes.
 These are all risk factors for glaucoma, a casual break down of the cells that construct the nerve in your eye responsible for sending visual information to your optic nerve in the brain.
 As this process is gradual, many sufferers of glaucoma do not know it is happening until a large amount of optic damage has occurred.